-Decades before innovators like Steve Jobs and Bill Gates arrived on the technology scene; there was already someone changing the world as we knew it.
+Decades before innovators like Steve Jobs and Bill Gates arrived on the technology scene, there was already someone changing the world as we knew it.
+Guglielmo Marconi.

-An Irish-Italian inventor named Guglielmo Marconi may be one of the most important men in communications history.
+This Irish-Italian inventor may be one of the most important men in the history of radio.
 He laid the foundation for the way that we connect to people today and transformed the entertainment landscape forever.

 Within a single year, this man named the “father of radio” accelerated the growth of technology by more than 20 times.